Northern Sweden in Winter – Aurora Borealis ©Edoardo Miola

 Wild Northern Sweden belongs to a cultural region called Lapland.

 Which country does Lapland belong to?
 This Arctic & sub-Arctic region includes the Northernmost part of Scandinavia – Norway, Sweden & Finland – and a small portion of Russia.

 I’ve already spoilered where we’ve been to, and the answer is Sweden.
 To be more precise, we’ve explored the Västerbotten County, being based nearby Skellefteå, in a peaceful village called Österjörn.

-Epic forests & fairytale red houses; pack of lovely reindeers & lonely elks; Northern lights in winter & midnight sun in summer, shiny dawns & sunsets.
+Epic forests and fairytale red houses; pack of lovely reindeers and lonely elks; Northern lights in winter and midnight sun in summer, shiny dawns and sunsets.
 Concept of pollution doesn’t even exists: Lappish air is incredibly clean.